catch-point/ib-tws-json/README.md

 end the `primary` session, the `primary` session is automatically reconnected.

 The default is 'manual'.

-The third parameter to login provides the credentials in Base64 UTF-8 encoding.
-It has the following base64 UTF-8 string properties.

-* FIXBase64UserName
-* FIXBase64Password
-* IBAPIBase64UserName
-* IBAPIBase64Password

 During a normal login process a "login" response is ussed with "TWO_FA_IN_PROGRESS" and later with "LOGGED_IN".